red-panda-productions/IPC-Lib/DOCUMENTATION.md

 ## Client side

 ```
-  ClientSocketAsync client;           // creates the client and connects to localhost
+  ClientSocket client;           // creates the client and connects to localhost
   client.SendData("Hello Server",12); // sends data to the server
   client.ReceiveDataAsync();          // asynchronously receives data from the server
   char buffer[50];                    // set up a buffer for the data